-The UK can be described as a multi-faith society, although a majority of 59% classed themselves as Christian in the 2011 census.
+The UK can be described as a multi-faith society, although a majority of 59% classed themselves as Christian (down from 71% a decade earlier).
 The second most prevalent religion is Muslim which is practised by approximately 5% of the population.

 The UK is in the Western European Time Zone and observes Greenwich Mean Time (GMT) (CET – 1) during the winter months and British Summer Time (BST) from March to October, to accommodate Daylight Saving Time (DST).